lrusso/BlindCommunicator/README.md

 - Slide up and down to browse the menus
 - Slide right to select an option

 How can i type a message?
-You have three ways available:
+You have four ways available:
 - Use your device keyboard
 - Use the voice recognition system with up to 10 possible interpretations to select from (may require Internet).
 - Use the touchscreen and slide up and down through characters and symbols and slide right to input the selected character.